xuyuanzhou/react-native-yz-vlcplayer/README.md

 step 3:

-   create a folder named vlcKit, and copy MobileVLCKit.framework in the this folder.
+   create a folder named vlcKit, and copy MobileVLCKit.framework in this folder.

 step 4: